reguv760/fivestar-cologneRG/_notes/13-queries.md

 }
 ```

-* And that will output `createdDate`
+- And that will output `createdDate`
-* Great way to see what data you are getting
+- Great way to see what data you are getting

+#### GIT CLEAN-UP

+::: git -A
+git commit -m "message"
+git push origin <branch>

+> > > merge branch to master

+git checkout master
+git fetch
+git diff origin origin/master

+git pull origin master

+:::DELETE BRANCH
+git branch -D <branch>